 brew install testdisk

+- Use TestDisk to Search for Lost Partitions.
 In order to launch TestDisk, use the below command in your Terminal, and hit Return to launch TestDisk.

 Upon launch, TestDisk will ask if you’d like to create a new log file.
 This is recommended, as it will give you a full overview of the tasks being executed.
 Once you’ve decided, you will need to choose the drive you want to scan, as well as the partition table type.
 TestDisk automatically suggests the correct option.
 On the next screen, choose to analyze the current partition structure and search for any lost partitions.
 Lastly, you will have the option to begin a Quick Search.

+- Recover The Partition.
 Upon completion of the Quick Scan, TestDisk will show you all recoverable partitions.
 Choose your partition and hit Return to continue.
 You will have the option to Write, which will save the partition structure.

 If your partition is not visible, you can continue with a Deeper Search for an in-depth scan.
 Once finished, you will be presented with another list, containing the recoverable partitions.

-How To Repair a Damaged Partition on Your Mac
+Method 3: Repair a Damaged Partition on Your Mac

 Not all fixes require third-party software.
 In fact, sometimes you can get away with using Apple’s Disk Utility app that comes with your Mac.